Why was Pickering Airport Cancelled?

 Building Canada into a strong economic powerhouse connected to the world should leverage the power of aviation.
 Starting the development process in a timely manner to enable a new airport to be built in the GTA, without diverting public funds from social programs, fits that vision.

-One thought on “Why was Pickering Airport Cancelled?
+6 thoughts on “Why was Pickering Airport Cancelled?